 Thoughts about suicide are quite common.
 As many as 17 in 100 people experience them.
 Most people who have thoughts about suicide will not actually kill themselves.

 - Being male.
-Three times as many men die from suicide as women.
+Three times as many men die from suicide as women in the UK.

 - Age.
 The highest risk is in people aged 40-44.

 - Having a mental health disorder.
 9 in 10 people who die from suicide have a mental health problem of some kind.
 Illnesses which increase the risk are:

 - Bipolar disorder.